The K"ahler-Ricci flow with Log Canonical Singularities: Introduction

 The paper is organized as follows.
 In section 2 we establish some necessary preliminaries and definitions needed throughout the paper, and in particular, to consider the \ka\, Ricci flow of a metric $\dr_{0}+\ddb\varphi_{0}$ on a log canonical variety $X$ as in the above Theorems.
 In section 3 we formulate the corresponding main degenerate \MA flow equation to be solved on the smooth resolution $X'$ of $X$.
 We then formulate a regularization of this degenerate flow equation and derive corresponding a priori estimates.
 Then in secitons 4, 5, 6 we prove Theorems \ref{thm-main1}, \ref{thm-main2} and \ref{thm-main3} respectively.

 {\bf Acknowledgment.} The authors want to thank Professor Gang Tian for his interest in this work and lots of encouragement.
 They also want to thank Professor Jian Song for his careful reading the draft and beneficial advice.
 The last author wants to thank Professor Chenyang Xu, Chi Li and Yuchen Liu for discussions in algebraic geometry.
 He also wants to thank Professor Yuan Yuan for careful discussions on the proof details.
-Finally the second and last authors want to thank BICMR for its hospitality where partial work was done during the summer of 2018.
+The second and last authors want to thank BICMR for its hospitality where partial work was done during the summer of 2018.
+Finally, the authors would like to thank the referee for their time and effort and for numerous valuable observations and suggestions on our original manuscript.